harjis/graph-cluster/README.md

 # Local setup

+## Docker-compose
+There are different backends to choose from.
+Rename the docker-compose file that you want to use

+`cp docker-compose-ruby.yml docker-compose.yml`

+## Kubernetes

 ## Create a kubernetes secret for PGPASSWORD

 Notice that pgpassword and PGPASSWORD need to match with backend-deployment.yaml